DMAIC Process explained

 It’s Your Turn

 What do you think?
-Is the DMAIC Process applicable in today’s modern economy and companies?
+Is the DMAIC Methodology applicable in today’s modern economy and companies?
 What is your experience?
 What tips can you share to help others being successful in applying the DMAIC process?

 Share your experience and knowledge in the comments box below.